EnterpriseDB/repmgr/README.rst

     -w, --wal-keep-segments=VALUE  minimum value for the GUC wal_keep_segments (default: 5000) -F, --force                force potentially dangerous operations to happen -I, --ignore-rsync-warning Ignore partial transfert warning
+    -k, --keep-history         keeps indicated number of days of history

   repmgr performs some tasks like clone a node, promote it or making follow another node and then exits.
   COMMANDS: